10 ways to keep kids happy

 Australia's only beach in the middle of a city, Streets Beach is one of South Bank's most popular attractions.
 The whole family will enjoy this unique man-made swimming beach overlooking the brilliant Brisbane River.
 Spend all day and visit the interactive playgrounds, where children will love to swing, climb and slide.
 The beach is patrolled by experienced, professional lifeguards seven days a week.

 Brisbane Arts Theatre is the place to go for kids and adults who love theatre, music, dance and meeting colourful characters.
-What's New Pussycat, Charlotte's Web and The Great Fairytale Robbery are just some of the great shows being performed in the 2014 Children's Season.
+Rapunzel, Three Little Pigs and Disney's The Little Mermaid, Sleeping Beauty and James and the Giant Peach are just some of the great shows being performed in the 2015 Children's Season.
 Tickets start from $16 with discounts for large groups.